StanfordLegion/regent-lang.org/tutorial/01_tasks_and_futures.md

 end
 {% endhighlight %}

-In order to maximize parallelism, it's important to avoid blocking the execution of a task as it calls subtasks.
-Regent has a number of optimizations that help ensure this.
-For example, the `fibonacci` task above returns a *future*, rather than a direct value.
-This means that the execution continues past the line `var f1 = fibonacci(n - 1)` to the second `fibonacci` call, even though the result of the call may not be ready yet.
-The `+` operator is also lifted to operate on futures.
-Thus, the task only blocks at the final `return` statement, after all parallel operations have been issued.

-It is important to note that futures are *not* an a part of the Regent programming model.
-They are purely an optimization, inserted automatically by the compiler where appropriate.
-However, there are a number of ways to defeat the optimization---for example, a call to a C function cannot be issued in parallel, and thus must block execution if one of the arguments is a future.
+As noted above, the body of a Regent task literally executes sequentially.
+In the example above, that means the first call (to `fibonacci(n - 1)`) will be considered prior to the second call (`fibonacci(n - 2)`).
+Each task call is issued asynchronously.
+That is, execution proceeds in parallel to the parent task (assuming Regent can determine that this is safe to do).
+This is important, because if the parent blocks prior to the second call, Regent is unable to analyze it for parallelism.

+An example of something that might block execution would be calling into a C function with the value of `f1`:

+{% highlight regent %}
+var f1 = fibonacci(n - 1)
+regentlib.c.printf("value of first fibonnaci is %d\n", f1) -- blocks!
+var f2 = fibonacci(n - 2)
+{% endhighlight %}

+The second line in this snippet blocks, because it calls a C function (`printf`).
+In general, Regent has no ability to analyze the contents or effects of C functions, and such functions (if passed values resulting from tasks) may inhibit parallelism.
+An easy way to work around this is to wrap the call to `printf` in a task.
+This way, Regent can analyze the task for parallelism, as it does with the rest of the program.

+Behind the scenes, Regent maximizes parallelism by making each task return a *future*.
+Futures represent the results of tasks yet to be completed.
+In most cases, users don't need to be concerned with
+futures: as noted above, as long as the program avoids passing any futures into C functions, Regent will handle the parallelism automatically.
+Tasks accept futures directly, so passing a future to a task does not block.
+Operators like `+` can also be optimized by Regent to work on futures, so they do not block either.
+Similarly, Regent can optimize most conditional statements (such as `if` and `while`) that are predicated on futures, as long as those conditionals do not control the execution of C functions.
+The few remaining statements that block on futures (e.g., `return`) are usually not a problem for parallelism.

-The main task calls `fibonacci` in a loop.
-In order to avoid blocking on the call to `c.printf`, the call is extracted into a task and called on the result of each `fibonacci` call.
+Returning to our original example, `main` calls `fibonacci` in a loop.
+In order to avoid blocking on the call to the C function `c.printf`, the call is extracted into a task and called on the result of each `fibonacci` call.
+Thus the entire body of `main` will execute in parallel, with each `print_result` waiting on its corresponding `fibonnaci`, but not otherwise blocking the execution of other `fibonnaci` or `print_result` calls.

 {% highlight regent %}
 task print_result(n : int, result : int)